England’s B-Lines network will give pollinating insects a boost

 • Cut your grass less often.

-• Don’t disturb insect nest and hibernation spots.
+• Don’t disturb insect nests and hibernation spots.

 • Think carefully about whether to use pesticides